-Segment
+Segment Examples of Application

-Examples of Application
+Single Use Disposables Hot cups (paper and plastic)LidsDinnerware Single serve coffee packsUtensilsGolf tees Packaging Caps and closures Food wrap Detergent sachets Food jars and tubs Beverage cartons Cosmetics casesStretch wrapBagsFoam Agriculture & Erosion Control Degradable stakesDegradable erosion control netting Degradable mulch filmDegradable plant pots Consumer Products Personal hygiene products Flushable household products Electronics Cell phone housings

-Single Use Disposables Hot cups (paper and plastic)LidsDinnerware Single serve coffee packsUtensilsGolf tees Packaging Caps and closures Food wrap Detergent sachets Food jars and tubs Beverage cartons Cosmetics casesStretch wrapBagsFoam Agriculture & Erosion Control Degradable stakesDegradable erosion control netting Degradable mulch filmDegradable plant pots Consumer Products Personal hygiene products Flushable household products Electronics Cell phone housings casting film and sheet, thermoforming and paper coating.
+To serve these market opportunities, we have developed formulations of PHA Natural Plastics that can be processed in conventional petrochemical-based plastics processing equipment for injection molding, casting film and sheet, thermoforming and paper coating.
 We have demonstrated our materials in prototyping trials internally and in some cases shared them with our customer prospects.
 We also have plans to develop additional formulations to address the market segments above.
 We are presently working on a \$1.0 million contract awarded by the U.S. Department of Defense to develop formulations suitable for packaging foam and stretch pallet wrap.
 We also have plans to explore formulations for producing blown film, blow molded bottles and fiber.